 The E11 is a mid-size SUV that will be equipped with Huawei HI (Huawei Inside) intelligent vehicle solutions and CATL's latest electrification technologies.

-Over the next three years, Avatar will develop coupes, SUVs, MPVs and other forms of new species, for a total of 11 new products, the company said.
+Over the next three years, Avatr will develop coupes, SUVs, MPVs and other forms of new species, for a total of 11 new products, the company said.

 In addition to the E11, Changan also unveiled its first strategic model, the C385, based on its new dedicated EV platform, and said it will launch a new vehicle program codenamed E0.

-On August 20, Changan had announced that Avatar planned to bring in 2-5 investors through a capital increase.
+On August 20, Changan had announced that Avatr planned to bring in 2-5 investors through a capital increase.

-The brand plans to increase its shareholding in cash, and after the capital increase is completed, Avatar's original shareholders will hold no less than 39 percent.
+The brand plans to increase its shareholding in cash, and after the capital increase is completed, Avatr's original shareholders will hold no less than 39 percent.

 Zhu first revealed last year that the company was working with Huawei and CATL to create a new premium smart car brand.

-On May 20 this year, Changan Automobile announced that its joint venture company Changan NIO New Energy Vehicle Technology Co has officially changed its name to Avatar Technology Co.
+On May 20 this year, Changan Automobile announced that its joint venture company Changan NIO New Energy Vehicle Technology Co has officially changed its name to Avatr Technology Co.

-The company's registered capital is RMB 288 million ($44.43 million) and its legal entity is Changan Automobile Executive Vice President Tan Benhong, who is now the Chairman and CEO of Avatar Technology.
+The company's registered capital is RMB 288 million ($44.43 million) and its legal entity is Changan Automobile Executive Vice President Tan Benhong, who is now the Chairman and CEO of Avatr Technology.